Select Graphics > Replace Fonts in Project.

 Select Graphics > Export Motion Graphics template.
 You can also right-click the graphic clip in your timeline and select Export As Motion Graphics Template.

 This export feature is only available for graphics created in Premiere Pro, not for .mogrt files that were originally created in After Effects.

 If you are creating a Motion Graphics template for your own future reuse, save it to the Local Templates folder.
-It is automatically available in the Browse tab of the Essential Graphics panel and you do not have to install it.
+It is also available without installation if you export to a Library.
+You may have to filter to show that Library in the Broswe tab of the Essential Graphics panel.